Stephen Reed

-A large portion of Steve’s practice involves advising employers on issues involving the Fair Labor Standards Act, the Family and Medical Leave Act, the Americans With Disabilities Act, and other state and federal employment statutes that affect the employment relationship on a daily basis.
+A large portion of Steve’s practice involved advising employers on issues involving the Fair Labor Standards Act, the Family and Medical Leave Act, the Americans With Disabilities Act, and other state and federal employment statutes that affect the employment relationship on a daily basis.

 Steve has reviewed and drafted countless employment and workplace policies since beginning his practice in 1992.

-Steve also advises clients on unfair competition issues, including the use and enforceability of noncompete, nonsolicitation, and nondisclosure agreements.
+Steve also advised clients on unfair competition issues, including the use and enforceability of noncompete, nonsolicitation, and nondisclosure agreements.
 He has successfully litigated cases on behalf of both employers and employees to either enforce or overcome such agreements.

 Steve also has extensive experience in traditional labor law.
 He has tried cases before the National Labor Relations Board and arbitrated numerous cases on behalf of employers.
 He has counseled employers on union avoidance issues and represented management at the collective bargaining table.